-Ms Tina Uebel is telling her absolutely fascinating story how she travelled from Hamburg on Germany’s West coast to Shanghai on China’s East coast.
+Ms Tina Uebel is telling her absolutely fascinating story about how she travelled from Hamburg on Germany’s West coast to Shanghai on China’s East coast.
 Yes, there are probably hundreds of people doing this every day.
 But do they do it by train?
 I don’t think so!

-Also, we are not talking the touristy, comfy Transsiberian here, the Titanic of trains.
+Also, we are not talking about the touristy, comfy Transsiberian here, the Titanic of trains.
 No, Tina Uebel took the ordinary trains – in total 19 of them!
-It took her seven weeks from Hamburg across Europe, the Middle East, East Asia – in total eight countries! – all the way to Shanghai.
+It took her seven weeks from Hamburg across Europe, the Middle East, and East Asia – in total eight countries! – all the way to Shanghai.

 Before I tell you more about this great book, let me dwell on the spectacular author and her flashing name.
 Of course, I mean her surname, Uebel.
 In her mother tongue German it translates to something like queasy, bad, dangerous.